owenyeo/tp/docs/UserGuide.md

 ![Ui-labelled](images/ui-reminder-popup.png)
 <br><center><ins>Image: User interface layout breakdown of TimetaBRO</ins></center><br>

 This reminder pop-up appears when you open the app.
+Don't forget them!

 #### 2.5.1.
 Birthday reminders

 This section displays the names of friends whose birthday falls on the date of the day you open TimetaBRO.
+Remember to wish them happy birthday!

 #### 2.5.2.
 Event reminders

 This section displays the non-recurring events you have for the day.
+It can be your hangouts, meetings, or exams!

 ### 2.6.
 Profile display